Vineet Singh Hukmani: Reception

-Bethany Page at Vents Magazine said "The music has a vibrant sound that reaches out of the speakers without ever overwhelming listeners.
-Its physical qualities are even more impressive when considering Vineet’s want for pursuing a light electronica driven composition.
-Synthesizers, pre-programmed percussion and bass blend with ease."

 The Score Magazine also said, "It would be easy to draw comparisons with other singers but that would be lazy and disingenuous to Vineet whose voice hides little in the way of emotion but it is not mawkish.
 His voice oozes empathy, not sympathy."

 Los Angeles magazine review by critic Michael Rand said "I Pray has universal resonance any discerning listener will hear.
 It gains added momentum from the emotional impact Vineet delivers with every line.
 Contrasted with his earlier single “Jab the World” and its high-powered rock vocals, he sings like a virtuosic angel during this track.’"

 Indie shark magazine wrote for the same track, "This is a single that seems tailor-made for making a global impact and benefits from Vineet pouring every ounce of soul into its final result.
 Its universality and melodic merits set it apart as well.
 The finishing measure, however, is always Vineet’s presence in the song – it is a riveting vocal performance you cannot turn away from."